The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 Types of headaches in childhood

-Causes of children's cephalgia
+Causes of childhood cephalgia

 Features of cephalgia depending on age

-Tension headaches: what is special in children
+Tension headaches: why they are special in children

 Vascular pain: features in children

-Changes in intracranial pressure: features of children
+Changes in intracranial pressure: characteristics of children

-There may be headaches due to reduced intracranial pressure - this is formed against the background of intestinal infections or injuries, but up to five years of age, it is difficult to determine such symptoms of headaches, babies cannot accurately describe their feelings.
-You can indirectly guess about such a symptom by the presence of apathy and drowsiness, lethargy and weakness, as well as bouts of dizziness or even loss of consciousness.
-The nature of the headaches is dull and pressing, usually they are localized in the back of the head.
+There may be headaches due to low intracranial pressure - this is formed due to intestinal infections or injuries, but before the age of five, such symptoms of headaches are difficult to determine; children cannot accurately describe their sensations.
+You can indirectly guess about such a symptom by the presence of apathy and drowsiness, lethargy and weakness, as well as attacks of dizziness or even loss of consciousness.
+The nature of the headaches is dull and pressing, usually localized in the back of the head.

-Headache due to infectious diseases
+Headache due to infectious pathologies

 Pathologies of the nervous system in childhood